 Not applicable; system is not yet built.
-While a system of these specifications does not yet exist, the design, particularly for auxiliary sub-systems, is expected to heavily utilize proven concepts from the Foro Drill series.
+While a system of these specifications does not yet exist, the design, particularly for auxiliary sub-systems, relies heavily on proven concepts from the Foro Drill series.

-- 1. Initiate fabrication and procurement of system components PY 2022. - 2.
-Complete fabrication of 700 m system Tentatively slated for PY 2024.
+- 1. Continue fabrication and procurement of system components PY 2023 and PY 2024. - 2.
+Complete fabrication of 700 m system PY 2024.